What are the requirements to fly for American Airlines?

 Flight Experience

 The FAA has put into place regulations that enable the operation of airliner aircraft only under the possession of an airline transport pilot (ATP) certificate.
-In order to get license, ATP requires the candidate to be twenty-three years of age and have a minimum of one thousand five hundred flight hours.
+To get a license, ATP requires the candidate to be twenty-three years of age and have a minimum of one thousand five hundred flight hours.
 For these flight hours, American Airlines recommends the candidates have logged more than 100 hours as pilot-in-command in a multi-engine aircraft.
 They also expect candidates to have already held a commercial pilot instrument rating with a minimum of 250 hours of actual or simulated instrument flight experience.

 Besides the certificated flight hours required by the FAA to obtain an ATP license, American Airlines seeks pilots who have flown similar kinds of aircraft to be used by the airline.
 For instance, relevant work exposure entails flying high-performance turbojets or turboprops like Bombardier CRJ or Embraer ERJ.
-This experience in advanced aircraft can be gained if you graduate from one of the United States' affiliated flight schools or cadet programs.
+This experience in advanced aircraft can be gained if you graduate from one of the United States-affiliated flight schools or cadet programs.

 Medical Qualifications

 Any pilot who is employed by a wire service needs to have an FAA First Class medical certificate.
-It is very demanding for the health, vision, hearing and physical fitness standards to meet this test.
+It is very demanding for the health, vision, hearing, and physical fitness standards to meet this test.
 Certain diseases which may result in disqualification include cardiovascular diseases, epilepsy, substance use disorders such as alcoholism or drug abuse, and neurological disorders.
 They require that you have 20/20 vision or the ability to obtain 20/20 vision with the help of corrective lenses.

 Citizenship Requirements